Growing

 Borrowing my neighbour’s garden – my first allotment

-Back in January I met a gorgeous gal through my local gardening club who offered to share a sunny walled garden just round the corner from my North East London home.
-It belongs to her elderly neighbours who can no longer maintain it.
-My own garden is north facing and I struggle to grow anything that doesn’t like shade.
+I met a gorgeous gal through my local gardening club who offered to share a sunny walled garden just round the corner from my North East London flat.
+It belonged to her elderly neighbours who could no longer maintain it.
+I struggled to grow anything that needed sun in my own small, north facing garden and I really wanted to try growing fruit and veg.
 So, knowing it would stretch my multi-tasking abilities to their limits – I agreed to try it out as an allotment.

 Gardening as therapy

-I wanted to grow autumn raspberries, rhubarb, heritage carrots, beetroot, tomatoes, garlic, french beans, broad beans and salad, salad and more salad.
+I wanted to grow autumn raspberries, rhubarb, heritage carrots, beetroot, tomatoes, garlic, french beans, broad beans and salad, salad, salad.

-The reality is that the allotment has been a disaster.
-The spinach, chard and rhubarb that were already abundant have continued to grow without any intervention on my part.
+The reality was that the allotment’s first year was a disaster.
+The spinach, chard and rhubarb that were already abundant continued to grow without any intervention on my part.
 By contrast my efforts produced very little.
-I harvested few kilos of cherry tomatoes, three courgettes and enough potatoes for one sorry meal.
-I blame the mild winter, a wet June and a battle with slugs that I lost.
+I harvested a handful of cherry tomatoes, three courgettes and enough potatoes for one sorry meal.
+I blamed the mild winter, a wet June and a battle with slugs that I lost.

 I prepared the allotment but nothing grew